Health Insurance

 The cost of Cobra health insurance depends on your previous employer’s group plan.
 On average, it’s significantly more expensive than what employees are used to paying, as you’ll now foot the entire bill.
 For a general estimate, if your monthly premium was $400 and your employer covered 75%, you only paid $100.
 With Cobra, you’d be responsible for the full $400, plus the 2% administrative fee, bringing your total cost to around $408.

-See also Cheap Health Insurance: Your Guide to Affordable Coverage
+See also Finding the Cheapest Health Insurance: Your Ultimate Guide to Affordable Coverage

 It’s crucial to plan for these additional costs and consider alternative options, especially if you’re dealing with a prolonged job search or transition.